aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 >>> ERROR: UndefKeywordError: keyword argument c not assigned
 ```

-As you can see, even if `c` is a keyword argument, it must always be specified.
+As you can see, even if `c` is a keyword argument, it must always be specified!
+{: .notice--warning}

 ## Performance tip